Kingsford-Group/autotunex/README.md

 3. Our script will output a folder `./SRR1023790_scallop_advisorset/` (or `./SRR1023790_stringtie_advisorset/`) and all the parameter candidates are stored there.

-### Other files
+### Other folders and files

-   (1) representative_sample_scallop: accession numbers of 1263 representative samples for Scallop.

-   (2) representative_sample_stringtie: accession numbers of 1235 representative samples for StringTie2.
+   (1) dataset/: contains details of the training datasets and the test datasets.

-   (3) predictions/ENCODE65(sra)_scallop(stringtie2)_AutoTuneX_Xbests_top30.csv: The best parameters predicted by AutoTuneX for samples in ENCODE65 or SRA-test datasets.
+   (2) predictions/ENCODE65(sra)_scallop(stringtie2)_AutoTuneX_Xbests_top30.csv: The best parameters predicted by AutoTuneX for samples in ENCODE65 or SRA-test datasets.